fission-codes/nextjs-blog-starter-typescript-ghost/README.md

 [blog-starter-typescript](https://github.com/vercel/next.js/tree/canary/examples/blog-starter-typescript)
 from [Next.js](https://nextjs.org).

-We changed only enough to make it possible to fetch and publish blog posts from the Ghost CMS, while keeping the ability to write Markdown files in the git repo.
+We changed it only enough to make it possible to fetch and publish blog posts from the Ghost CMS, while keeping the ability to write Markdown files in the git repo.
 It's a purely additive change.

 There's also a GitHub Action to build and publish the static website to Fission.
 It works automatically on pushes to the git repo, and can be triggered